 The fight for food justice has never tasted so good!
-With the help of local vegan restaurants and food justice advocates—like Slutty Vegan’s Pinky Cole and Rev. Dr. Robert Turner—PETA’s working to bring healthy vegan foods to food deserts in cities across the country, one free vegan meal at a time.
+With the help of local vegan restaurants and food justice advocates—including Ashley Jackson, Slutty Vegan’s Pinky Cole and Rev. Dr. Robert Turner—PETA’s working to bring healthy vegan foods to food deserts in cities across the country, one free vegan meal at a time.

 PETA’s vegan food giveaway events are part of our national campaign, which calls on government officials to stop propping up the meat, egg, and dairy industries with taxpayers’ money and instead redirect those funds to subsidize incentives for grocers in food deserts to stock fresh vegetables, fruits, and other healthy, humane vegan foods.